arfc/transition-scenarios/README.md

 ### reactor_template.xml.in
 Jinja template for the reactor section of the cyclus input file.

+### reciptes_template.xml.in
+Jinja template for the recipe section of the cyclus input file.

 ### deployinst_template.xml.in
 Jinja template for the individual region prototype of the cyclus input file.